zowe/zowe-common-c/Compilers.md

 ## Enter Open XL C/C++ 1.1

-OpenXLC is essentially Clang 14 for ZOS.
+Open XL C/C++ is essentially Clang 14 for ZOS.
 And it's GA as of May 2022.
 Porting open-source to ZOS should be even broader in scope and simpler in implementation than xlclang.
 Please read the migration guide at:

 [Migration Guide](https://www.ibm.com/docs/en/SSUMVNF_1.1.0/pdf/migrate.pdf).